willkn/willkn/README.md

 # Hi there, I'm Will 👋

 I'm a data focused engineer passionate about building scalable, end-to-end AI solutions that solve real-world problems.
-My core interest lies at the intersection of machine learning, system architecture, and product development—transforming complex data into impactful, production-ready applications.
+My core interest lies at the intersection of machine learning, system architecture, and product development transforming complex data into impactful, production ready applications.

 I am also a freelance researcher, currently working on a computer vision paper for the CVPR dataset track.